air-display/airplay-internal/src/mirroring_service.md

     }
     ```

     The sever needs to store the *eiv* and *ekey* for initializing the AES crypto module, and then launches a time syncing client with the sender IP and *timingPort*.
 The time syncing client is actually a TCP client.
-The details implementation of the time syncing client will be discussed in the following sections.
+The detailed implementation of the time syncing client will be discussed in the following sections.

     **Response**
     ```